jdramli/project4/project4/README.md

             Made a total counter on StartViewController to try to pass into items array Made changes to display different data in the TableView.

+10/27: Implemented a functional update methodology to display the lowest number of moves list for each completion
+           The lowest moves are sorted and displayed in ascending order.
+           Created solutions that allow "number of background color changes" and "most recent number of moves to win" values to be displayed in the tableview ("Leaderboard" screen)
+           Display each of the moves below in the same table.
+           Modified buttons to traverse through the screens and properly,  using the "unwindTo" segue to the correct views.
+This is critical to maintaining game-speed performance, by not layering views repeatedly on each segue.
+           Segregated the project into functional and work-in-progress button links on the StartViewController (though it is all technically still a work in progress and not quite final-polished).
+This maintains some reference to how the initial building/learning process went.